Jefferson Street (Nashville): History

 In the late 1960s, Interstate 40 was built across Jefferson Street, which broke up the black community and contributed heavily to its economic decline.
-In the 1950s, the interstate had been projected to be built near the campus of Vanderbilt University, then a whites-only university, but city officials changed their minds in the 1960s.
-As a result, many African-American residents were displaced and moved to the Bordeaux area in North Nashville.
+In the 1950s, the Interstate had been projected to be built near the campus of Vanderbilt University, then a whites-only university, but city officials changed their minds shortly thereafter.
+Before construction began, many residents believed that the Interstate would lead to the economic decline of their neighborhood and divide it from the rest of the city.
+Some also believed that the routing was an act of racial discrimination, and criticized the state for a lack of transparency about its plans.
+In October 1967, several residents of Jefferson Street formed the I-40 Steering Committee and filed a lawsuit against the state in the US District Court for the Middle District of Tennessee in the hope forcing a reroute of I-40.
+Judge Frank Gray Jr. ruled against the committee on November 2, saying that there was no feasible alternate route.
+Gray conceded, however, that the methods used by the state to notify residents about the project were unsatisfactory and the route would have an adverse effect on Jefferson Street.
+The organization appealed the decision to the Sixth Circuit, which unanimously upheld the lower court's decision on December 18; and to the Supreme Court, which refused to hear the case on January 29, 1968.
+As a result, many African American residents were displaced and moved to the Bordeaux area in North Nashville.

 By the 2000s, residents attempted to "revitalize" the Jefferson Street community.
 In 2017, it was decided that the music history of Jefferson Street would be chronicled in the National Museum of African American Music due to open in 2019.
 The museum will be located on 5th and Broadway, near the Country Music Hall of Fame and Museum, far from Jefferson Street.

 In March 2017, the Muslim American Cultural Center, a new mosque, opened on the street.

 In May 2019, media coverage suggested African-American property owners were being pressured into selling their buildings to developers, who reported them for coding violations if they refused to sell.